Contents

 Giorgio Vasari was a Renaissance artist, architect, and writer who played a significant role in designing Palazzo Vecchio.
 He completed the new grand hall and added new frescoes and decorations to the palace.
 He is also famous for his book, ‘The Lives of the Most Excellent Painters, Sculptors, and Architects,’ which celebrated the works of great artists of the Renaissance.

-Stages of Construction
+Stages of construction

 Palazzo Vecchio

-Construction Begins: 1299
+Construction begins: 1299

 The construction of Palazzo Vecchio began in 1299, commissioned by the government of the Republic of Florence to create a new city hall and seat of government.
 The initial design was by Arnolfo di Cambio, who envisioned a grand palace with large halls and imposing towers.